stavocha/react-shows/README.md

 The CI/CD tool used for this project is GitHub Actions.<br />
 The CI/CD process can be found in this repository under .github/workflows.<br />
 You can find there a workflow that:<br />
- -build and push docker image to dockerhub private repository.<br /> -Deploys to ec2 instance running docker compose.<br />
+ -Build and push docker image to dockerhub private repository.<br /> -Deploys to ec2 instance running docker compose.<br />
  <br />
  You can reach the endpoint at 13.59.245.80:5000<br />